Cotswold Canals Trust: Visitor attractions

 In 1986, the organisation ran two trip boats on the watered section of the Thames and Severn Canal between Stroud and Bowbridge.
 Two working boats – punts Aline and Bell of Wallbridge – were used.
 The following year, the trip boats were relocated to the pound between the locks at Bowbridge and Griffin's Mill, and in 1988 a trip boat was operating from Stonehouse.
 At one point, the Trust operated a trip boat into the southern end of the Sapperton Tunnel; the trips ended in 2005 when bats were discovered to be roosting in the tunnel.
 An agreement between the Trust and English Nature in 2006 sought to reinstate the trips from 2007 onwards.

-The Trust now has three trip boats – Adventure on the Gloucester and Sharpness Canal at Saul, Perseverance and Endeavour on the Stroudwater Navigation at Ebley, and Inglesham on the Thames at Lechlade.
+The Trust now has four trip boats – Adventure on the Gloucester and Sharpness Canal at Saul, Perseverance and Endeavour on the Stroudwater Navigation at Ebley, and Inglesham on the Thames at Lechlade.

 The Trust operates visitor centres at Saul Junction, Bond's Mill in Stonehouse, and Wallbridge in Stroud.
-In 2021, the Trust opened a bookshop in Brimscombe.
+In 2016, the Trust opened a bookshop in Brimscombe.
+The shop moved to a new location in 2021.

 Governance

 The Cotswold Canals Trust is administered by a board of trustees and by a board of directors.
-The incumbent Chair of Trustees is Jim White.
 The Trust has had a number of notable vice presidents and honorary members, including Robert Aickman, Sir John Knill, Peter Gadsden, and Mark Horton.

-A number of serving or former local Members of Parliament have also held these positions, including Sir Anthony Kershaw, Roger Knapman, Geoffrey Clifton-Brown, Sir Richard Needham, Neil Carmichael, David Drew, and Siobhan Baillie.
+A number of serving or former local Members of Parliament have also held these positions, including Sir Anthony Kershaw, Roger Knapman, Geoffrey Clifton-Brown, Richard Needham, Neil Carmichael, David Drew, and Siobhan Baillie.